Associate Professor Akihiro Higashitani

 In addition, I’m also interested in the algebraic geometry of “toric varieties” associated with lattice polytopes.
 We can study it by discussing the combinatorial structure of lattice polytopes.

-Notable Publications and Works in the Last Three Years
+Notable Publications and Workshops in the Last Three Years

 - Akihiro Higashitani, Minkowski sum of polytopes and its normality, Journal of Mathematical Society of Japan, 68 (2016), 1147-1159.

 - Akihiro Higashitani, Almost Gorenstein homogeneous rings and their h-vectors, Journal of Algebra, 456 (2016), 190-206.